robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

   likely not treat distinct areas within the :class:`~sectionproperties.pre.sections.CustomSection` as a separate regions and mesh refinements may not work as anticipated.

+..  note:: In order to calculate the perimeter of the cross-section be sure to enter the facet indices that correspond to the perimeter of your cross-section.

 Merging Geometries
 ------------------